NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 What is less difficult is cooling down gases to near absolute-zero (about a billion times colder than empty space).
 Gases made of certain atoms or molecules have properties that can be changed to almost any value we want.
 Because of this, we can turn our knobs in the lab to make the gas behave in a way that matches a certain mathematical model.

 For some types of gases, we can choose how strongly the particles in the gas interact with each other.
-It turns out that we can choose a certain interaction strength so that the mathematical model that describes how the gas behaves "bf(exactly) matches the mathematical model of how particles are produced in the universe in the moments just after the Big Bang!
+It turns out that we can choose a certain interaction strength so that the mathematical model that describes how the gas behaves *exactly* matches the mathematical model of how particles are produced in the universe in the moments just after the Big Bang!
 When this happens, we can call this ultra-cold gas an "analog universe".

 Because of this mathematical equality, we can effectively observe the particles in the moments just after the Big Bang, but in the lab.
 Moreover, these observations can be made using a tried-and-true system that has been developed and used over the past thirty years@firstBEC.